top of page

 Ability to continue the business even as shareholders change due to death or retirement.

-As a Canadian controlled private corporation, the small business tax rate on active business income is only 11% (2023 rate on first $500,000 of taxable income), so money left in the corporation provides a tax deferral.
+As a Canadian controlled private corporation, the small business tax rate on active business income is only 11% (2024 rate on first $500,000 of taxable income), so money left in the corporation provides a tax deferral.

-Potential to take advantage of the $970,000+ capital gains exemption on qualified small business shares.
+Potential to take advantage of the $1,250,000+ capital gains exemption on qualified small business shares.

 Potential to choose a non-calendar year-end, which allows you to spread remuneration (dividends, bonuses, etc.) over multiple calendar years, and choose the time when your tax comes due.

-One of the first considerations to incorporation is the deferral of tax so if your business generates more income than you need to live on, incorporation may be the right choice for you.
+One of the first considerations to incorporation is the deferral of tax, so if your business generates more income than you need to live on, incorporation may be the right choice for you.

-Note incorporating generally does not provide a tax deferral advantage if the corporation earns investment or capital gains income.
+Note: incorporating generally does not provide a tax deferral advantage if the corporation earns investment or capital gains income.

 It should also be noted that the annual cost of accounting and legal fees are generally higher than that of a proprietorship.